JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 Examples:
 - The sourcecode documentation generator Doxygen supports Markdown with extra features.
-- RStudio, an IDE for R, provides a C++ wrapper function for a markdown variant called sundown.
+- **RStudio**, an IDE for R, provides a C++ wrapper function for a markdown variant called sundown.
-- GitHub Flavored Markdown (GFM) ignores underscores in words, and adds syntax highlighting, task lists, and tables.
+- **GitHub** Flavored Markdown (GFM) ignores underscores in words, and adds syntax highlighting, task lists, and tables.
 - Discount – a C implementation.
 - MarkAPL is a converter written in Dyalog APL.
 It supports fenced blocks, smart typography, link references, and special attributes,     and can generate a table of contents.
 - PHP Markdown - a library package that includes the PHP Markdown parser and its sibling PHP Markdown Extra with additional features.